oktadev/okta-blog/_source/_posts/2019-07-03-spring-boot-jpa.md

 - "Spring Boot provides a convenient way to build Java apps.
 Learn how to use it with JPA and MySQL in this tutorial."
 image: blog/featured/okta-java-bottle-headphones.jpg
 type: conversion
+changelog:
+- 2021-04-18: Upgraded to use Spring Boot 2.4.5 and streamline setup with the Okta CLI.
+You can see changes to this blog post in [okta-blog#736](https://github.com/oktadeveloper/okta-blog/pull/736); changes to the example app can be viewed in [okta-spring-boot-mysql-example#3](https://github.com/oktadeveloper/okta-spring-boot-mysql-example/pull/3).
 ---

 In this post, we will walk through how to build a simple CRUD application using Spring Boot, MySQL, JPA/Hibernate and Okta OpenID Connect (OIDC) Single Sign-On (SSO).